Elderflowa/lookscript/README.md

 # lookscript
 [![Docker Image Version (latest semver)](https://img.shields.io/docker/v/elderflowa/lookscript?label=elderflowa%2Flookscript%3Alatest&logo=docker)](https://hub.docker.com/r/elderflowa/lookscript)

+**ARCHIVED:** Proxmox Helper-Scripts changed their UI, domain name and API, so this application no longer works.

 **honey-dynamic** is a simple python app that monitors [Proxmox Helper Scripts](https://community-scripts.github.io/ProxmoxVE/scripts) and shows it in an event log.
 It has webhook integration, which enables getting messages on for example Discord.